appsignal/appsignal-docs/source/api/public-endpoint/index.html.md

 https://appsignal-endpoint.net/metrics/statsd?api_key=<api_key>&name=<name>&environment=<environment>
 ```

--> **Note**: This endpoint is optimised for traffic and does not validate the API key or payload, a `200`(`OK`) is returned when the body size is within the `200k` limit.
-This doesn't mean the request is accepted when processed.
+-> **Note**: This endpoint is optimized for large amounts of traffic and does not validate the API key or payload, a `200` (`OK`) response is returned when the body size is within the `200k` limit.
+This doesn't mean the request is accepted when received.

 ## Endpoints